 Please don’t let it break dear lord please don’t—

 There was a tinkle of glass, a chorus of “Oh my God!”s, and the ear-piercing wail of Holly’s scream.

 “What the fuck!
 What the FUCK!”
-Holly careened across the gym, clutching at her eyes with red-tipped nails.
+Holly careened across the floor, clutching at her eyes with her glossy red fingernails.

 Oh no. An icy ball of dread formed in Peter’s stomach.
-She was supposed to drink it, not get in her ey—
+She was supposed to drink it, not get it on her—

 “AAAAAAHHHHH!!!”
-She began swinging at no one in particular, trying to coldcock the son of a bitch who’d thrown shit in her face.
-Nearby students stopped dancing, captivated by a Level 7 Ape-Shit Holly Dent.
-Blake Turner followed suit; he’d lost all interest in Peter Lee.
+She swung at no one in particular, trying to coldcock the son of a bitch who’d just thrown shit into her eyes.
+Students stopped and watched, captivated by her fury.
+Blake Turner was no exception.

-He turned around and saw her striding toward him, pure fury shining from her eyes.
-She shook a half-empty glass in front of his face.
+He turned around and saw her striding toward him, pure murder emanating from her face.
+She stopped a foot away and shook a half-empty glass in front of his nose.
 “Did you spike the punch, you fucking asshole?”

 She raised a fist and he took a reflexive step back.
-“I didn’t hear you, you jackass!
-I drank two and a half cups!”
+“I didn’t hear you, jackass!
+I had three fucking cups!”

-“Oh my god,” he murmured.
-He cradled his forehead in his hands.
+“Oh my god.”
+He cradled his forehead with both hands.
 “Okay, don’t freak out.
-It’s double O negative—you might see some stuff and feel a little weird, but keep in mind that none of it’s real.
+It’s double O negative—you’re going to hallucinate, but try and remember that none of it’s real.
 You’re not gonna—”